buzden/deptycheck/docs/source/reference/contributors/derivation.md

 ## Derivation tuning via parametrisation

 :::{todo}
-`DerivatorCore` and `ConsDerivator` interfaces, their role and design
+`DeriveBodyForType` and `DeriveBodyForCon` interfaces, their role and design
 :::

 ## Dependencies calculation